Economy of Slovenia

-The economy of Slovenia is a developed mixed economy.
+Slovenia has a developed and mixed economy.
 The country maintains a high quality of life and economic stability as well as above-average GDP-per-capita by purchasing power parity (PPP) at 91% of the EU average in 2023.
-The highest GDP-per-capita is in central Slovenia, around capital city Ljubljana.
+The highest GDP-per-capita is in central Slovenia, around the capital city, Ljubljana.
 It is part of the Western Slovenia statistical region, which has a higher GDP-per-capita than eastern Slovenia.

-In 2007, Slovenia became the first former Yugoslav republic to join the European Union, which adopted the euro currency within the Eurozone.
+In 2004, Slovenia became the first former Yugoslav republic to join the European Union.
+In 2007, Slovenia adopted the euro currency, thus joining the Eurozone.
 It has also been a member of the Organisation for Economic Co-operation and Development since 2010.
 Slovenia has a highly educated workforce, well-developed infrastructure, and is situated at a major transport crossroads.
 Almost two-thirds of the working population is employed in services.
 The level of foreign direct investment (FDI) is one of the lowest in Europe but has seen steady gains since the mid-2010s.
-The Slovenian economy was heavily impacted by the European economic crisis of the late 2000s.
+The Slovenian economy was heavily impacted by the Euro area crisis.
 By 2013, GDP-per-capita began rising again.